djlampert/PyHSPF/examples/README.txt

 tests04_15.py -- runs test04.uci through test15.uci simulations (no WDM file manipulation)
 tests04_15_parallel.py -- shows how to run HSPF simulations in parallel

-PyHSPF has far more capabilities but they need to be developed.
+PyHSPF has more capabilities but they need to be developed.
+Also note that these examples may not be compatible with older versions of PyHSPF.